Understanding secure tokens and volume ownership on macOS

 On Mac computers with Apple silicon processors (computers manufactured after 2021), users with a secure token are considered volume owners.
 Being a volume owner allows a user to authorize software updates, change start up security policies, and perform other high-level computer commands.

-If you are unable to perform Apple macOS updates because it won't accept your password, please contact the support center at 207-859-4222 for assistance.
+If you are unable to perform Apple macOS updates because it won't accept your password and or Colby ITS has requested action by you regarding a Secure Token issue, please contact the support center at 207-859-4222 for assistance to remedy the issue.